eboyar/ECS/README.md

 # ECS
-All public scripts and full releases used by ECS drones and EMS missiles.
+All public scripts and full releases used for ECS.